 Your body uses carbohydrates as a primary source of energy and if you rise your tempo or going through rough sections in the mountains your body could switch to almost taking 100 percent of your energy need from carbohydrates.

 The problem is that your body doesn’t store that many carbohydrate calories that you so much need.
-In fact human body usually stores about 2000 – 3000 kcal from carbohydrates and that is not so much for long hiking trip.
+In fact, human body usually stores about 2000 – 3000 kcal from carbohydrates and that is not so much for a long hiking trip.

 So you have to know what to eat to restore that level.

-There is two types of carbohydrates of there.
+There are two types of carbohydrates of there.
 First one is simple carbohydrates, mainly sugar.
-Simple carbohydrate gives you fast spike of energy but they do not last long.
-Also they raise your insulin level so if you eat something you would probably want more.
+Simple carbohydrate gives you a fast spike of energy but they do not last long.
+Also, they raise your insulin level so if you eat something you would probably want more.
 You probably know that feeling when you eat the candy and you want the second one. 🙂

 The second type of carbohydrates are the completed ones, these carbs you want in your food.
-They are slow digested and gives you slow and constant release of energy to your body.
+They are slowly digested and gives you a slow and constant release of energy to your body.

-You can find complex carbohydrates in whole grains and foods such as oatmeal, pasta, and whole-grain breads also vegetables potatoes, sweet potatoes, corn, beans, lentils, peas and etc. Look at food labels if the food has a lot of carbohydrates from sugar I would not recommend it.
+You can find complex carbohydrates in whole grains and foods such as oatmeal, pasta, and whole-grain bread also vegetable potatoes, sweet potatoes, corn, beans, lentils, peas and etc. Look at food labels if the food has a lot of carbohydrates from sugar I would not recommend it.

 Protein – for recovery